 When I was young, I used to associate Charleston only with its eponymous dance moves.
 But this iconic port city in South Carolina is a popular tourist destination that has certainly much more to offer.

-Its historic market in one of a must-see spot.
+Its historic market is a must-see spot.
 Placed in the heart of the town, it’s the number one most visited attraction.

 PS- If you have some spare time, I would also recommend you pop to the historic Wilmington in South Carolina as well.
 So much to see, I know!